 Grocery retail isn’t for the faint of heart.
 From high levels of competition to razor thin margins, grocers face challenges that rarely have simple solutions.
 Ultra-fresh products like fruits and vegetables pose some of the largest difficulties because they’re unlike any other category in food retail, but they also comprise one of the largest revenue streams and opportunity centers.
 Let’s take a look at three common challenges in fruit and vegetable management — and strategies for how to turn those obstacles into opportunities.

-Addressing Inventory Drift
+Addressing Inventory Shrink

-Because fruits and vegetables are sometimes sold by weight rather than by unit, grocers must be able to account for any inventory drift that may occur.
+Because fruits and vegetables are sometimes sold by weight rather than by unit, grocers must be able to account for any inventory shrink that may occur.
 If you order three cases of crackers, you can rest assured that volume won’t change over time.
 Three cases of avocados, though, will lose weight and value as they approach spoilage, and carrots lose value when shoppers tear off leafy greens they don’t want to pay for.
 You can’t re-sell those carrot tops alone, after all.

 Accounting for Extreme Variability